← Back to 後漢書

 [] [] 簿 使滿

 Liu You, style Bozu, came from Anguo in Zhongshan.
 [1] Anguo county was later reassigned to Boling.
 Recommended filial and incorrupt, he mastered palace paperwork and became the colleague everyone relied on in debate.
 Note [1]: old Anguo lay southeast of present Yifeng in Hebei.
-Xie Cheng traces him to Han imperial kin with a long record of office.
+Xie Cheng's book says, "You was of imperial-clan descent; generation after generation there were famous positions.
 He studied the Yan Chunqiu, the Lesser Dai Liji, and the old-text Documents before becoming chief clerk of his commandery.
 When the governor's son asked him to buy fruit, he spent the money on school supplies and bluntly told the father the boy needed a tutor, not treats.
-The governor then placed the boy under Liu You's tutelage with regular examinations until the youth actually learned the texts.
+The governor then placed the boy under Liu You's tutelage with regular examinations until the youth actually learned the texts."

 97